codeflorist/quakespasm/README.md

 ## History

 This fork of [QuakeSpasm](https://github.com/sezero/quakespasm)...
-- integrates the most current `Quakespasm-OpenVR` version from [vittorioromeo/Quakespasm-OpenVR](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip)
+- builds on the most current `Quakespasm-OpenVR` version from [vittorioromeo/Quakespasm-OpenVR](https://github.com/vittorioromeo/Quakespasm-OpenVR/tree/wip)
   - which was forked from [Fishbiter's improvement on Zackin5's version](https://github.com/Zackin5/Quakespasm-OpenVR)
     - which was forked from [Zackin5's OpenVR port of Dominic Szablewski's (Phoboslab) Oculus modification of Quakespasm](https://github.com/Zackin5/Quakespasm-OpenVR)
       - which was forked from [Dominic Szablewski's (Phoboslab) Oculus modification of Quakespasm](https://github.com/phoboslab/Quakespasm-Rift) and utilizing the [OpenVR C wrapper by Ben Newhouse](https://github.com/newhouseb/openvr-c).